lonsbio/bpipe-docs-test/docs/Commands/Commands.md

 #Bpipe command line utility

-Bpipe without any arguments will:
+Bpipe without any arguments will output a summary of the valid commands.

 ```
 Bpipe Version 0.9.8.6   Built on Wed Oct 22 16:06:17 EST 2014